 The school council has a governance role while the principal manages the school and is responsible for ensuring the delivery of a comprehensive education program for all students.

 Parents can nominate for school council at the start of each year.
 A notice is sent out to all families seeking nominations.
 Voting occurs at the council’s AGM in March.
 Members serve on the council for two years, with half the positions vacated each year.
 The principal nominates the staff representatives.

 How can parents raise issues with the school council?

 Parents can contact any school council member to raise issues or concerns.
 Typically these will relate to matters of school policy.
 Teaching or educational issues should be raised with the relevant teacher or principal in the first instance.
-As Marlborough School Council elections are presently underway for 2018, please contact the Principal Neil Butler regarding any school council matters.

 Can parents attend school council meetings?